electricimp/impTest/README.md

 <img src="./docs/diagnostic-messages.png" width=497>

-Test cases can also outout informational messages with:
+Test cases can also output informational messages with:

 ```squirrel
 this.info(<message>)